zhengshuai1001/JiKouCompany/README.md

 Keep smiling, because life is a beautiful thing and there's so much to smile about.

 What the caterpillar calls the end, the rest of the world calls a butterfly.

+Spread love everywhere you go.
+Let no one ever come to you without leaving happier